Places to visit in Gokarna, Karnataka

 Location of Gokarna:

 Gokarna is located on the western coastline in the Indian state of Karnataka.
 The small-town falls in the Uttara Kannada district under Kumta taluka.
 It is located about 150 kilometres south of Goa.
-Gokarna’s location is flawless with Aghnashini River to its south and Gangavalli River to its north.
-Both these rivers meet the Arabian sea and Gokarna stands in dignity between both the confluences.
+Gokarna’s location is flawless, with the Aghnashini River to its south and the Gangavalli River to its north.
+Both these rivers meet the Arabian Sea, and Gokarna stands in dignity between both the confluences.

 How to reach Gokarna:

 You can reach Gokarna in one of the following ways:

 Dabolim airport in Goa is the nearest international airport (approx. 150 kilometres) to Gokarna.
 Whereas, Hubballi airport in Hubli is the nearest domestic airport (approx. 145 kilometres) to Gokarna.
 From Dabolim airport, you can either take a train, bus or taxi to reach Gokarna and from Hubballi airport, you can either take a bus or a taxi to reach Gokarna.

 Gokarna Road station is connected to all trains running on the Western Rail lines or Konkan rail lines.
 Hence, Goa, Mumbai, Pune, Mangalore, and Bengaluru (Bangalore) are well connected to this rail line.
 Gokarna town is 6 kilometres far from the Gokarna Road railway station, and you will easily get an auto that will take you to the main town.
 However, being a small station, not all trains might stop at Gokarna Road station.
 Ankola station to the north of Gokarna and Kumta station to its south are the major railway stations where you can get down.
 After that, you can easily take a bus or a taxi to reach Gokarna.